Optimistic limits of colored Jones polynomials and complex volumes of hyperbolic links: Change on the signs of the variables

 \section{Change on the signs of the variables}

-In this appendix, we show that the change on the signs of the variables of the potential function does not have an effect on the result.
-This will be used in later articles of the author.
+In this appendix, we show that the change on the signs of the variables of the potential function does not have an effect on {the set of equations $\mathcal{I}$ and the optimistic limit.
+Note that this property will be used in the author's later article.}

 Let $W(w_1,\ldots,w_n)$ be the potential function defined in Section \ref{sec2}.
 Let $\tau_1,\ldots,\tau_n,\epsilon_1,\ldots,\epsilon_n\in\{-1,1\}$ be fixed signs and define another potential function